The Citadel (1983 TV series): Episode summaries

 Episode 4: At Andrew's first clinic in Aberalaw most of his patients attend simply to have sick certificates issued.
 He issues some, but refuses Ben Chenkin who has been receiving such certificates for years for nystagmus which he claims to have acquired whilst working in the mines.
 Andrew informs Chenkin that his only malady is an over-indulgence of alcohol.
 Chenkin's son is on the committee, but Andrew resists pressure to reverse his decision.
 Ben Chenkin returns to take away his card (a doctor's pay is gauged according to how many patients are on his books, so when a patient removes his card he is removing himself from that doctor's books and depriving him of income).
 Others follow Chenkin's example and also take their cards away from Andrew.
-However, Mr Owen, secretary of the Society, calls to the Mansons' home and informs Andrew that he isn't currently registered with a doctor but now wishes to give his card to Andrew.
+However, Mr Owen, secretary of the Society, calls to the Mansons' home and informs Andrew that he is not currently registered with a doctor but now wishes to give his card to Andrew.
 Andrew resents the fact that Dr. Llewellyn will not permit any medical assistants to see patients in the hospital, reserving that privilege for himself.
 Andrew observes a link between anthracite mining and lung disease and suspects that silica is to blame, but there is no medical literature on the subject.
 Andrew intends to investigate this further, since, if confirmed scientifically, it would enable those workers who are affected to seek compensation.
 Although Andrew and Christine have money troubles, their marriage is a happy one.
 At a dinner party hosted by a wealthy mine proprietor the Mansons are introduced to Professor Challis.
 Over dinner Andrew is encouraged to discuss his research.
 At home afterwards Andrew complains bitterly about the elitist attitudes and hypocrisy of their fellow diners.
 Andrew befriends Con Boland, a jovial Irish dentist and family man with five children.
 Andrew gains Con's support and hopes to gain the support of the other three medical assistants in his mission to refuse to pay Dr. Llewellyn 20% of their income.